What is Cherry Eye in Dogs? Causes, Treatment, & Cost

 At What Age Can My Puppy Undergo Cherry Eye Surgery?

 Cherry eye can affect dogs of any age.
-For optimal results, it is generally advised that puppies reach a certain maturity before considering surgery.
+For optimal results, it is generally recommended that puppies reach a certain level of maturity before considering surgery.
 This is because tear gland development changes over time as puppies get bigger.
 Most veterinarians suggest waiting until your puppy reaches six months before performing surgery, but this timing will depend on your dog’s circumstances.

 Get a quote for affordable pet insurance today, or contact your vet for additional coverage options!